Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Robust Wald-type tests based on the MDPDE

-Note that, this asymptotic contiguous power $\widetilde{\pi}_{n,\alpha}$ depends on the covariates and the model mean function only through the quantity $d^* = \frac{d}{\sqrt{ns_{k}}}$.
-Table \ref{tab:contpower} shows the empirical values of $\widetilde{\pi}_{n,\alpha}$ at 5\% level of significance, over different values of tuning parameter $\alpha$ and for different values of $d^*$, with $\sigma^2 = 1$.
-Clearly, for fixed $\alpha$, the power increases with $d^*$; in fact $d^*=0$ gives the level of the test.
+where $d^* = \frac{d}{\sqrt{s_{kk}^*}}$ with $s_{kk}^* = \lim_{n\to\infty} n s_{kk}$.
+Note that this asymptotic contiguous power $\widetilde{\Pi}_{\alpha}$ depends on the covariates and the model mean function only through the quantity $d^*$. \btxt{Table C.2 of Web Appendix C shows the empirical values of $\widetilde{\Pi}_{\alpha}$ at 5\% level of significance, over different values of tuning parameter $\alpha$ and for various values of $d^*$ (which may be obtained based on suitable covariate values and $d$), with $\sigma = 1$}.
+Clearly, for fixed $\alpha$, the power increases with $d^*$; in fact, $d^*=0$ gives the level of the test.
 But, for fixed $d^* > 0$, the power of our proposed test decreases with increasing values of $\alpha$, which is quite natural, following the pattern of the ARE of the MDPDE used to construct these tests.
-Additionally, the loss in power is not quite significant compared to the classical MLE based test (at $\alpha=0$) for small positive values of $\alpha$ (and also for larger $\alpha$ values when $d^*$ is large).
+Additionally, the loss in power is not quite significant compared to the classical MLE-based test (at $\alpha=0$) for small positive values of $\alpha$ (and also for larger $\alpha$ values when $d^*$ is large).